-- 18. (1) (A) Ministries and Departments in the Government of India as presently as indicated in para 192. - In particular (B) - As recommended earlier -(i) - (a) A new Department of Personnel should be created under the Chapter VI of this Report. - (b) of the Deputy Prime Minister (vide para 147, Chapter V). - The Research and Development Organization of the Ministry of Defence (ii) should be located in the main Ministry and not in one of its Departments. - The Department of Revenue and Insurance should be reorganized as the (iii) Department of Revenue and Expenditure. - (iv) (a) "Insurance" should be transferred to the Department of Economic Affairs. - (b) in the Ministry of Finance. - (c)
+- 18. (1) (A) Ministries and Departments in the Government of India as presently constituted should be reorganized into Ministries and Departments as indicated in para 192. - (B) In particular - - (i) As recommended earlier - - (a) A new Department of Personnel should be created under the Prime Minister's charge with functions as indicated in para 182 of Chapter VI of this Report. - (b) TheDepartmentofAdministrativeReformsshouldbeunderthecharge of the Deputy Prime Minister (vide para 147, Chapter V). - (ii) The Research and Development Organization of the Ministry of Defence should be located in the main Ministry and not in one of its Departments. - (iii) The Department of Revenue and Insurance should be reorganized as the Department of Revenue and Expenditure. - (iv) (a) "Insurance" should be transferred to the Department of Economic Affairs. - (b) The present functions of the Department of Statistics in the Cabinet Secretariats hould be transferred to the Department of Economic Affairs in the Ministry of Finance. - (c) The Department of Economic Affairs should be responsible for coordination of all activities of Government in the economic field.
+The Commission for Prices, Cost and Tariff (the establishment of which has been recommended earlier in the Report on Economic Administration) should